zdubzdab/test-task/README.md

 ### Functional requirements:
 1. Tournament names are unique.
 Tournament has status (draft, in_progress, done)
 2. User can enter list of teams.
 Together 16 teams are participating.
 Also there should be possibility to generate random teams.
 It's not allowed to add one team to a tournament multiple times.
-3. Teams by random are split in 2 divisions – A and B (8 teams in each).
+3. Teams are split in 2 divisions – A and B – by random (8 teams in each).
-4. In each division teams play each against other.
+4. All teams in a division play against each other.
 Each game between teams should be saved into database.
 5. The best 4 teams from each division meet in Play-off.
-6. Play-off initial schedule is made by principle - best team plays against worst team.
+6. Play-off initial schedule is made by principle 'the best team plays against the worst team'.
-7. The winning team stays to play further but the losing team is out of the game.
+7. The winning team stays to play further, but the losing team is out of the game.
 8. Overall winning team is the one who wins all games in play-off.
 9. In order not to enter the tournament results by hand please use auto generation
 10. Results must be saved in database